Englewood family says contractor left porch repair unfinished; other complaints uncovered

 The family in the city's Englewood neighborhood can't even access their front door.
 They've been waiting more than a year for a new porch.
 Another customer then called about an unfinished roof which led the I-Team to a large business that appears to have closed its Chicago-area showroom.

-A semi barreled Beverly Carmichael's Englewood home more than a year ago.
+A semi barreled into Beverly Carmichael's Englewood home more than a year ago.

 "I heard a big crash and when I came downstairs I discovered a semi-truck had run into my house and totally demolished my front porch," she said.